globalseismology/avni-courses.solid-earth-fundamentals/docs/Admin/Guidelines_for_TAs.md

 duplicate the notebook and put the suffix *-PUID.ipynb* where *PUID* is their Princeton user name.

 Ask students to answer questions (To Do's) by filling cells within Jupyter notebooks with (Markdown) text or (Python) code answers.
 Make them run the whole notebook on Adroit and upload the output as pdf on Gradescope (See [Start End Session](Start_End_Session.png)).

-Please note that this procedure will require that we move all course content on our end to Jupyter Notebooks and Markdown text.
-No Microsoft doc files will be created unless it is absolutely required to fulfill a very specific purpose.
+You may have noticed that some images are dropped when you print your Notebook as PDF.
+Another issue is that files can sometimes be very large, e.g. if you took photos with a high-resolution camera.
+Princeton IT and I have looked at this issue, and the only solution that will work is the following:

+- On Adroit, go to `File->Save and Export Notebook as->HTML`
+- Open the downloaded HTML file on your laptop and save as PDF from your favorite browser.

+This should already reduce the PDF file size.
+You can reduce the file sizes further with Acrobat Reader.

 Editing on Github
 -----------------